shakibamoshiri/linux-cmd-hub/docs/sec/index.md

 # :lucide-shield-plus: Security

+!!! quote "Bruce Schneier"
+    Complexity is the enemy of security

-!!! quote
+!!! quote "Anonymous"
     Do not measure security by how much obscurity you have